Financial worries can cause increased stress which can cause a huge impact on mental health and blanket personal financial turmoil.

 Being broke doesn’t mean that you are in debt but when you have debt and you’re broke that is cause for alarm.

-In the midst of hard times which anyone at any point in their lives can fall prey to there is help available for those in need.
+During hard times which anyone at any point in their lives can fall prey to there is help available for those in need.

 Unfortunately, the financial assistance that people need isn’t always the solution they want especially if bankruptcy is the table of discussion.